 - Keeping your notes handy while you write

-- Helping you switch between chapters and paragraphs easily
+- Letting you switch between chapters and paragraphs easily

-- Making it easy to find what you’re looking for
+- Making it easy to search through what you’ve written

-- Keeping you motivated by putting a word count (and other stats) at your fingertips
+- Keeping you motivated by tracking word count and other stats

-- Giving you cool charts and graphs to help you understand your work
+- Giving you useful charts and graphs to help you understand your own style